Remotepad

 2. PEOs handle employee tax risk

-PEOs will calculate and pay your required payroll tax liabilities to the right government agency on schedule.
-They will ensure you best optimize your tax bill by knowing and taking advantage of any deductions that are allowed.
+PEOs will calculate and pay your required payroll tax liabilities to the proper government agency on schedule.
+They will ensure you best optimize your tax bill by knowing and taking advantage of any allowed deductions.

 If you work with a certified PEO, they will be solely responsible for the federal tax liability and penalties as the employer of record.
-This takes a significant amount of liability away from small to medium-sized business owners.
+This takes significant liability away from small to medium-sized business owners.

 3. PEOs reduce the risk of payroll error

-According to HR Dive, payroll errors impact fifty-four percent of workers, and 49% of them start looking for a new job after just two errors occur.
-So, having the right systems in place to create error-free payroll is important.
+According to HR Dive, payroll errors impact fifty-four percent of workers, and 49% start looking for a new job after just two errors occur.
+So, having suitable systems to create an error-free payroll is essential.

-When you engage with a PEO, they will help you automate your payroll processes, handle the payment for you, and withhold payroll taxes, which will ultimately help minimize errors.
+When you engage with a PEO, they will help you automate your payroll processes, handle the payment, and withhold payroll taxes, which will ultimately help minimize errors.

 4. PEOs take care of benefits administration

 When you hire a PEO, they will manage employee benefit schemes on your behalf.
-These include annual leave, vacation leave, and sick leave, as well as health insurance, workers’ compensation, allowances, retirement contributions, and other required benefits.
+These include annual, vacation, and sick leave, as well as health insurance, workers’ compensation, allowances, retirement contributions, and other required benefits.

-By having an experienced HR team administer these benefits, you reduce the risk of lawsuits from errors or omissions.
+Having an experienced HR team administer these benefits reduces the risk of lawsuits from errors or omissions.

 Axis Group on PEO risk management